hcorona-zz/diversity-inclusion/event-planning.md

 ## Collecting Accessibility and Health Information in Advance, Ask!

-While we encourage conference planners to design their event in a way that is accessible as possible, participants should also be asked about any specific accessibility needs in advance.
+While we encourage conference planners to design their event in a way that is accessible as possible, participants should also be asked about any specific accessibility needs in advance (at paper aceptance time or when registering).
 This could be done through a pre-conference email or collected through a question in the conference registration form.

-Depending on our budget, information collected could include specific access needs (e.g. sign language interpreters, transcription, visual impairments), health requests, and dietary constraints.
+Depending on the budget, information collected could include specific access needs (e.g. sign language interpreters, transcription, visual impairments), health requests, and dietary constraints.
 Offer the option of discussing accessibility needs over the phone; this can minimize forming assumptions about the needs of the participant.

-For those receiving travel scholarships, we strongly recommend that any additional travel costs incurred due to accessibility considerations be covered by conference organizers—not the participant.
+Pleae reserve enough money into the conference budget to fund any requests.

 ## General Venue Accesibility